Oldarmor/data_acquisition_blog/README.md

 ### The Notebook
 The 'data_acquisition.ipynb' is the jupyter notebook that includes the code used to merge all the data together and clean it to prepare it for analysis.
 I used a for loop to look through each individual CSV and pull the column of interest out, and merge that into the data frame.
 ### Data Overview/Dictionary
 Overall we finished with 8 columns and 177 rows.
-Below is a dictionary defining each column name, what it means, and the data type in the column.
+Below is a dictionary defining each column name, what it means, and the data type in the column. \n
-PLAYER_ID - the individual player id of each player in the data set. (int) PLAYER - The name of the individual player. (string) AVG - That players scoring average per 18 holes for the current season. (float) driving_distance_AVG - the average driving distance of that player.
-Note each tournament only has 2 out of the 18 holes that measure this. (float) fir_% - Percentage of fairways hit in regulation, regardless of club used off the tee.
-Fairway in regulation means you hit the fair way with your first shot on non par 3 holes. (float) gir_% - Percentage of greens hit in regulation.
-A green in regulation is counted if you are on the green with at least 2 shots away from par. (float) putting_AVG - Average total number of putts per 18 holes recorded by that player.
-A putt is a shot hit with the putter while on the green. (float) scrambling_% - A percent value of how often a player successfully scrambles.
-A scrambling opportunity is only recorded when a player is not on a green in regulation, and a success means that the player was not on the green in regulation but still recorded par or better. (float)
+PLAYER_ID - the individual player id of each player in the data set. (int) \n PLAYER - The name of the individual player. (string) \n AVG - That players scoring average per 18 holes for the current season. (float) \n driving_distance_AVG - the average driving distance of that player.
+Note each tournament only has 2 out of the 18 holes that measure this. (float) \n fir_% - Percentage of fairways hit in regulation, regardless of club used off the tee.
+Fairway in regulation means you hit the fair way with your first shot on non par 3 holes. (float) \n gir_% - Percentage of greens hit in regulation.
+A green in regulation is counted if you are on the green with at least 2 shots away from par. (float) \n putting_AVG - Average total number of putts per 18 holes recorded by that player.
+A putt is a shot hit with the putter while on the green. (float) \n scrambling_% - A percent value of how often a player successfully scrambles.
+A scrambling opportunity is only recorded when a player is not on a green in regulation, and a success means that the player was not on the green in regulation but still recorded par or better. (float) \n